-As a result, a revaluation was reported and a new revaluation reserve was recognized in the amount of BGN 8,298 thousand, net of impairment (Note 14).

-As at 30.09.2021, a current impairment charge for property, plant and equipment in the amount of BGN 2,050 thousand has been recorded (Note 10).
+The management has made a detailed analysis of the reports of the licensed appraisers, incl. the sensitivity tests.
+As a result, a revaluation was reported and a new revaluation reserve was recognized in the amount of BGN 8,298 thousand, net of impairment (Note 15) and a current impairment charge in the amount of BGN 4,615 thousand was reported (Note 10).